Use creative containers for potting any plant in (some restrictions will apply for very large plants). Use some of these ideas to get started.

 11. A crate;

-13. A jewelry box;
+12. A chest;13.
+A jewelry box;

 **Great for children who are learning about how plants grow… They will surely be amazed by the plant’s root development!
 Plus, parents can teach responsibility early by letting kids take care of a houseplant!
 Be sure to choose easy to grow plants that need minimal care and maintenance as kids first begin.
 They may need your help!**